nxp-imx/neo-ipa-uguzzi/README.rst

   export LIBCAMERA_IPA_DISABLE_ISOLATION="yes"

-In the non isolated mode, the Live Tuning library can only operate on a single camera.
-Therefore the camera to run in this mode has to be explicitly identified by the user.
+In the non isolated mode, the Live Tuning library can only operate on a single camera, which is, by default, the first one initialized by libcamera.
+This single camera can also by changed explicitly by the user.

-For that purpose, the IPA configuration file data/config.yaml is used to specify:
+For that purpose, the IPA configuration file data/config.yaml can be used to specify:

-* the camera to run in non-isolated mode - this camera should be used by the application.
+* the single camera to run - this camera should be used by the application.
 * the socket port to use for the IP connection between the uGuzzi IPA and the Tuning Tool - if not specified, the port 50000 is used by default.

 How to configure logging?